smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 App registration on the SDL Developer Portal (smartdevicelink.com) should allow a developer to specify an app as a local web app.
 As the app platforms increase (2 -> 3) a new way to specify preferences should be introduced.
 The element `BOTH` should be deprecated and replaced by `ALL` for a next major release.
 Occurrences of `BOTH` would be treated as `ALL`.

+### 1.4 HMI API using App Properties RPCs

+The HMI API should be extended to set app properties to SDL Core.
+This addition should allow the HMI to add app policy IDs to the policy database as they are installed by the embedded OEM catalog.

+The HMI API extension is mostly a copy of the cloud-app-properties included in the mobile API.

+1. The OEM store uses `SetAppProperties` using the manifest data.
+2. The OEM store may choose add not-installed apps to SDL using `enabled` parameter set to `false` (optional)
+3. If an embedded app is installed the `enabled` flag should be set to `true` to appear in UpdateAppsList RPC
+4. For local apps
+  1. "cloudTransportType" will be "ws" (WebSocket) or "wss" (WebSocket-Secure)
+  2. "endpoint" parameter will be omitted.
+Instead the HMI is responsible to launch local apps.
+5. If Core doesn't know the app ID it should ask HMI for a policy update.
+  1. Alternatively HMI can call `UpdateSDL` after setting app properties to enforce SDL to peform the policy update.
+6. Policy HMI impl. (incl.
+SYNCP) should have the ability to use embedded modem to send policy snapshot to the policy server.

 ### Chapter 2: App presentation
 ---------